 In the Spring of 2016, I boarded a flight to Rome out of JFK International with a group of students for an eleven-day trip to Italy and Spain through my school.
 At the time, I was a sophomore in high school and I had never before traveled outside of the United States.
-The idea of flying to another country seemed beyond terrifying to me because the only flight I had for reference was a trip to Florida in second grade.
+The idea of flying to another country seemed beyond terrifying to me because the only flight I had for reference was a trip I took to Florida in second grade.
 Let me tell you, a two-hour flight should in no way serve as “preparation” for a trip that totals over eight hours both ways.
-However, my worries were trivial and looking back, begging my parents to let me be a part of this experience was one of the best decisions I have ever made.
-I made some of the greatest memories of my life on this trip, and I will cherish them for the rest of my life!
+However, my worries were trivial, and looking back, begging my parents to let me take part in this experience was one of the best decisions I have ever made.
+I created some of the greatest memories of my life on this trip, and I will cherish them for many years to come!

 Italy is well-known for its cuisine—fresh pasta, bread, pizza, gelato, and wine.
-I quickly learned that Roman cuisine is some of the best in Italy.
-Rome is tremendous and, though crowded, it is a city filled with the beauty of variety, along with some fresh tomatoes, olive oil, and balsamic vinegar.
-The food is rich and flavorful (and even these descriptions are a great disservice to the quality of the food).
-There are many branches of Obica mozzarella in other countries apart from Rome, but a trip to Rome is worth adding to your bucket list if you’re interested in sampling great cheese!
+While in Rome, I soon learned that Roman cuisine is some of the best in Italy!
+Rome is tremendous and, though crowded, it is a city that prides itself on the beauty of variety, along with some fresh tomatoes, olive oil, and balsamic vinegar.
+Although there are many branches of Obica mozzarella in other countries apart from Rome, a trip to Rome is worth adding to your bucket list if you’re interested in sampling great cheese!
+The food is rich and just as flavorful, but even these descriptions are a great disservice to the quality of the food.

-2. GELATO – When I say that I ate gelato at least once a day (and sometimes more), I am not exaggerating!
-Authentic Italian gelato is unlike anything available in the United States, and contrary to popular belief, there is no gelato that can truly compare in taste.
+When I say that I ate gelato at least once a day (and sometimes more), I am not exaggerating!
+Authentic Italian gelato is unlike anything available in the United States, and contrary to popular belief, no gelato can truly compare in taste.
 Across all of Italy, gelato is creamier and silkier than American ice cream.
-The Italian treat isn’t scooped, it is instead served with a spade.
+The Italian treat isn’t scooped with a traditional spoon, it is instead served with a spade.
 Can you dig it?
 Ha.

 During the warmer months, gelato can be found nearly everywhere in Italy!
 While traveling, every snack bar or eatery was heavily supplied with refrigerated gelato cases or tubs full of hand-scooped goodness.
-An ice cream shop, called a gelateria, often sells gelato made in-house and some gelaterias even operate like old-fashioned ice cream parlors, where you can order from a menu and sit down to eat.
+These ice cream shops, known as gelaterias, often sell gelato made in-house and some of them even operate like old-fashioned ice cream parlors, where you can order from a menu and sit down to eat.